The 38 Most Famous Left-Handed Celebrities in History

 Leonardo da Vinci is probably one of the most famous left-handed artists of all time.
 According to the Museum of Science, da Vinci was known for his mirror writing, a type of coded script in which he wrote his text backward—something he might've done because writing in ink from left to right was too messy as a lefty.

 When he was able to have his way, he had his army switch sides and walk on the right.
-The same rule went for everyday folks, which apparently led to modern rules of the road and "also explains why the British … still drive on the left."
+The same rule went for everyday folks, which apparently led to modern rules of the road and, as Time states, “also explains why the British … still drive on the left.”
+For more trivia to impress your friends, check out 125 Facts That Will Make You Feel Instantly Smarter.

-When Barack Obama signed his first executive order on January 20, 2009, he joked, "That's right, I'm a lefty, get used to it."
+When Barack Obama signed his first executive order as president on January 20, 2009, he joked, “That’s right, I’m a lefty, get used to it.”
 But having a southpaw in the Oval Office is nothing new.
 Several former U.S. presidents, including James Garfield, Herbert Hoover, Harry S. Truman, Gerald Ford, Ronald Reagan, and George H.W.
-Bush, were all left-handed.
+Bush, were also left-handed.

-If you ever run into Academy Award- and Golden Globe Award-winning actress Angelina Jolie, you might find yourself starstruck.
-But if you manage to pull yourself together enough to request an autograph, you'll notice that she'll sign her name with her left hand.
+If you ever run into Academy Award- and Golden Globe Award-winning actor Angelina Jolie, you might find yourself starstruck.
+But if you manage to pull yourself together enough to request an autograph, you’ll notice that she signs her name with her left hand.
+For Jolie and more stars who tied the not in secrecy, check out Celebrity Couples Who Had Top-Secret Weddings.

 “There's a little bit of higher variance of talent, high and low, for left-handers.
 But it's never been explained,” said Microsoft founder Bill Gates, according to The Economic Times.
 And he may have a point, considering that other innovative entrepreneurs like Amar Bose, the founder of Bose, and Mark Zuckerberg, co-founder of Facebook, are left-handed, as was Apple co-founder Steve Jobs.